vihar-s1/Desktop-Assistant/CONTRIBUTING.md

         git commit -m "<mandatory commit message here>" -m "<optional commit description here>"
         ```

-4. **Push to Your Fork:** Send your changes back to your forked repository.
+7. **Push to Your Fork:** Send your changes back to your forked repository.

     ```bash
     git push origin <branch-name>
     ```

-5. **Create a Pull Request (PR):** Open a PR to the main project repository.
+8. **Create a Pull Request (PR):** Open a PR to the `main` branch of `vihar-s1/Desktop-Assistant`.
 Describe your changes briefly and why they're awesome.
 MAKE SURE TO USE THE PREDEFINED PULL REQUEST TEMPLATE.

-6. Note that the PR will have to successfully pass workflows of `CodeQL`, and `Dependency-Review`.
-A successfully checked PR will be then reviewed and then merged.
+9. Note that the PR will have to successfully pass all the workflows setup via GitHub action.
+A successfully checked PR
+   will be then reviewed and then merged.
 Any changes suggested must be met before PR can be merged.

 ## Guidelines